Kabi10/ratemyemployer/README.md

 - Data validation and sanitization
 - Role-based access control
 - Company news integration
+- Wall of Fame and Wall of Shame for highlighting top and bottom-rated companies
 - Model Context Protocol (MCP) integration for natural language database queries

 ## Tech Stack